Key Takeaways for Workplace First Aid Policy

 Call 1300 623 613, email admin@nfac.edu.au, or enquire here and we’ll help you organise the right course for your team.

-Get Government-Approved First Aid Training for Your Workplace
+Get Government-Approved First Aid Training at a Location Near You!

 If you’re writing or reviewing a workplace first aid policy, the next step is ensuring your team is properly trained.